adudley78/flatiron-rails-project-022219/README.md

   - Build forms that correctly display validation errors
   - Write an application that's DRY
   - Use helper methods and partials with the views when appropriate

+  Application Description

+  Installation guide (e.g. fork and clone repo, migrate db, bundle install, etc)

+  Contributors guide (e.g. file an issue, file an issue with a pull request, etc)

+  Licensing statement at the bottom (e.g. This project has been licensed under the MIT open source license.)